 The first step in settling a Revocable Living Trust is to locate all of the decedent's original estate planning documents and other important papers.

 Aside from locating the original Revocable Living Trust agreement and any trust amendments, you'll also need to locate the decedent's original Pour-Over Will.
 In addition, the decedent may have left written funeral, cremation, burial or memorial instructions and a personal property memorandum.
-All original documents should be stored in a safe place until they can be given to the trust and estate attorney.
+All original documents should be stored in a safe place until they can be given to the trust attorney.

 The decedent's other important papers will include information about the decedent's assets, including bank and brokerage statements, stock and bond certificates, life insurance policies, corporate records, car and boat titles, and deeds for real estate; and information about the decedent's debts, including utility bills, credit card bills, mortgages, personal loans, medical bills and the funeral bill.
 Refer to What Documents Are Needed After Someone Dies? for a detailed list of the specific documents that will need to be located.